Counterexamples to Fujita's conjecture on surfaces in positive characteristic: A generalization of Raynaud's surface

-We then study the ruled surface As mentioned above, this ruled surface admits a special configuration of two disjoint smooth divisors $\Sigma_1,\Sigma_2$.
-We now give their constructions.
-First the exact sequence (\ref{ext: ext of E}) gives a divisor $\Sigma_1\in |\cO_{\mathbb{P}(\cE)}(1)|$ such that: \begin{itemize} \item $\Sigma_1$ is a section of $\rho$;
+In this subsection we will study the ruled surface As mentioned in \S~\ref{Subsec: outline}, this ruled surface should admit a special configuration of two smooth irreducible divisors $\Sigma_1,\Sigma_2$.
+We now give their constructions in the following.